How Common are Negligent Discharges?..Inevitable for Gun Guys?

 Duration: 11:35

-This video discusses the commonality of negligent discharges (NDs) among firearm owners, emphasizing that they are often inevitable with extensive handling.
-The speaker shares personal anecdotes of NDs, including a hang fire incident that led to a blown eardrum and a childhood ND with a .22 rifle.
-Viewers share their own experiences, highlighting various causes like distraction, equipment issues, and user error.
-The core message reinforces the importance of adhering to the four rules of firearm safety.
+This video discusses the commonality of negligent discharges (NDs) among firearm owners, with the speaker asserting they are inevitable for those who handle guns frequently.
+The speaker shares personal anecdotes of NDs, including a hang fire incident that led to a blown eardrum and a childhood ND with a .22 rifle that shot through the ceiling.
+The discussion also incorporates viewer-submitted stories of NDs, highlighting various causes like accidental trigger pulls, malfunctions, and distractions.
+The core message emphasizes the importance of adhering to the four rules of firearm safety to mitigate the risks associated with NDs, even when they occur.

 Quick Summary